lexis-project/orch-service-yorc-oidc-client/README.md

-# yorcoidc
+# orch-service-yorc-oidc-client

-OpenID connect client used by Yorc LEXIS plugins
+OpenID connect client used by Yorc LEXIS plugins.

+## Acknowledgement

+This code repository is a result / contains results of the LEXIS project.
+The project has received funding from the European Union’s Horizon 2020 Research and Innovation programme (2014-2020) under grant agreement No. 825532.

 ## Usage